Every product is carefully selected by our editors. If you buy from a link, we may earn a commission. Learn more.

 Is it OK to buy a used motorcycle helmet?

 Everyone from riders to safety standards experts warns against buying used motorcycle helmets.
-The second-hand market is flooded with counterfeit products, old products and units that have been dropped, been involved in minor accidents or have experienced UV degradation.
+The second-hand market is flooded with counterfeit products, old products, and units that have been dropped, involved in minor accidents, or have experienced UV degradation.
 If it’s not coming straight off the shelf or out of the box, it’s likely to have a tainted history, which may affect the structural integrity of the product.

 How do you store a motorcycle helmet properly?

-Depending on how it is maintained and stored, a motorcycle helmet generally has a life of around five years; three years if used regularly.
-Helmets come with specific cleaning instructions and often with a removable and washable interior.
+Depending on how it is maintained and stored, a motorcycle helmet generally has a life of around five years (three years if used regularly).
+Helmets come with specific cleaning instructions and often a removable + washable interior.
 Follow them before storing your helmet safely in a bag to avoid dust accumulation.
-Store it chin strap down on a shelf or hard surface, somewhere where it won’t be dropped or knocked, away from petrol, cleaning fluids, or excessive heat.
+Store it chin strap down on a shelf or hard surface, somewhere where it won’t be dropped or knocked; away from petrol, cleaning fluids, or excessive heat.
 These elements can result in the degradation of helmet materials, and often the damage goes unnoticed by the wearer.

 James Want